Craig Latta

 Dan Ingalls, the original implementor of Smalltalk; it produces

 high-quality personal weather stations.
-I am coordinating the
+I coordinated the

 the visual interface.